kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- Non-functional requirements, we mean system qualities, such as fast, fault-tolerant, secure, basically how system is supposed to be

 ### Functional Requirements - API
-- After figureing out what the system should do, you write it down on the whiteboard in a few sentences, e.g
+- After figureing out what the system should do, you write it down on the whiteboard in a few sentences, help you identifiy name of APIs, input parameters and if needed, make several iteration to generalize APIs. e.g
 	- The system has to count video view events
 		- count view events is the actual action the system performs and `videoId` becomes the input ``countViewEvent(videoId)``